-Premiums for Livestock and Exhibits in the Coffman Building will be available at the fair office inside the Midway Building on Saturday, August 5th at 3:30 p.m.
+Premiums for Livestock and Exhibits in the Coffman Building will be available at the fair office inside the Midway Building on Saturday, August 9th at 10:00 a.m..
 Premiums for livestock, rabbit, and poultry exhibitors will be available after your pens, cages, or stalls have been inspected by one of the superintendents or a fair board member.
 Any premiums not picked up will be given to the extension office to be picked up.